 senate_national_assembly_nigeria

-List of 23 New States in Nigeria Being Proposed By Senate Committee on Constitution Review
+List of 23 New States Proposed By Nigeria’s Senate

-According to a report, the Senate Committee proposed that referendum should be conducted by the Independent National Electoral Commission (INEC) to bring the creation to fruition.
+According to a report, the Senate Committee proposed that a referendum should be conducted by the Independent National Electoral Commission (INEC) to bring the creation to fruition.

 Below are the 23 new states the Senate is proposing to be created out of the existing 36 states and the geo-political zones where each of the proposed states would come from: